 The Group applies the acquisition method to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred to the former owners of the acquiree and the equity interests issued by the Group.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquiritien date.
 The Group recognises any non-controlling interest in the acquiree on an acquisition-by-acquisition basis, either at fair value or at the non-controlling interest's proportionate share of the recognised amounts of acquiree's identifiable net assets.

-Acquisition-related costs are expensed as incurred
+Acquisition-related costs are expensed as incurred.

-If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquirer is re-measured to fair value at the acquisition date; any
+If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquiree is re-measured to fair value at the acquisition date; any gains or losses arising from such re-measurement are recognised in profit or loss.